Team: Umatilla First Baptist Church

 Written by: Hayley F.

-And to top the day off, many team members were able to share a meal with the children they are currently sponsoring.
+To top the day off, many team members were able to share a meal with the children they are currently sponsoring.
 High fives, hugs, photographs, but most importantly compassion, were poured out among these families as many small reunions occurred.
 It was as simple as getting to play a game of soccer or meeting the child’s siblings and parents.

 “It was effortless to show [him] attention.
 I am truly blessed,” one team member commented after throwing the football back and forth with a bright eyed child.